 Preamble

-As-Yet Unnamed Baseball Replay League (the "League") is a baseball
+Baseball Replay League (the "League") is a baseball replay league

-replay league using the Strat-O-Matic computer game to play a 162-game
+using the Strat-O-Matic computer game to play a 162-game season using team

-some baseball knowledge is required to meaningfully participate in the League,
+knowledge is required to meaningfully participate in the League, no

 hand-eye coordination component to the game - results are based purely on